 The preceding post discussed hook-tipped knitting needles and the reasons why they are thought to be older than smooth-tipped ones.
 The schools of knitting in which they are used are further characterized by a method of holding the yarn that is generically termed “yarn around neck.”
 This is believed to resemble the form of knitting initially transmitted from Islamic Egypt more closely than any other.
 An early description of it appears below and its most extensively documented form is now widely known as Portuguese knitting.

 The only structural detail that might differentiate fabric knitted around the neck from that produced by other methods is too subtle to be measured, much less recognized in older material.
 The physical evidence that specifically indicates the method is an ancillary mechanical device used in a limited number of schools and unlikely to be recognized as such in an inventory of archaeologically recovered artifacts.
-(This is the chest ring in the description below and seen in the media linked to above)
+(This is the chest ring in the description below and seen in the video linked to above)

 Nonetheless, the geographic distribution of yarn-around-neck knitting coincides well enough with that of hooked needles for it to be likely that the tool and method accompanied each other along whatever transmission paths they may have traversed.
 (Twisted stitches are often regarded as an additional fellow traveler but they are readily made by other methods of knitting and are specific to none.
-Their occurrence is not geographically bounded, notwithstanding the popular designation “Eastern knitting” which I’ll discuss in a separate post.)
+Their occurrence is not geographically bounded, notwithstanding the popular designation “Eastern knitting” which I’ll discuss in the next post.)

 I examined early texts about hooked knitting needles in two previous posts regarding the precursors of Tunisian crochet and am now going to revisit the source documents with specific focus on knitting.